qope/plonky2-keccak256/README.md

 # Plonky2-keccak256

-Currently, the keccak256 circuit with a fixed length input of 512 bits is only available.
+Currently, the keccak256 circuit with a fixed length is only available.
 In the future, I plan to implement a circuit with a variable input length (where the length does not need to be specified during circuit build).

 # Test